Professional training – apprenticeship at the MPP

 The training programs begin on 1 September.

-• mounting of assemblies
+• Assembly of components

-• introduction to CAD
+• Introduction to CAD

 • 3D printing